Shoobx/xmldiff/docs/source/advanced.rst

   [MoveNode(node='/html/body/p[1]', target='/html/body[1]', position=2),
    MoveNode(node='/html/body/p[1]', target='/html/body[1]', position=1)]

-We here see that the differ finds that two paragraphs needs to be moved.
+We here see that the differ finds that two paragraphs need to be moved.
 Don't be confused that it says ``p[1]`` in both cases.
 That just means to move the first paragraph, and in the second case that first paragraph has already been moved and is now last.